-Learning how to control spending can be easier if you know how, when and why you’re currently spending your money.
+Learning how to control spending can be easier if you know how, when, and why you’re currently spending money.
 Creating a financial diary where you record every purchase you make during the following weeks or months can lead to unexpected insights and could be an excellent way to start.

-Budgeting software can help with tracking, and there are free options that link to your financial accounts and automatically import transaction.
-However, you could simply use a notebook and manually record each purchase—doing so may even make you more aware of your spending.
+You could simply use a notebook and manually record each purchase.
+Budgeting software can also help with tracking, and there are free options that link to your financial accounts and automatically import transactions.

 Try to identify spending or behavioral trends in the data.
 For example:

-There may be others that are unique to your situation, and recognizing these habits could be an important step in changing them.
+There may be others that are unique to your situation, and recognizing these unwanted spending habits could be an important step in changing them.

-Once you’ve found a few patterns that you’d like to break or change, you can look for ways to replace or end the habit.
+Once you’ve found a few patterns you’d like to break, you can look for ways to build better spending habits.

 You may not be able to get rid of the cue altogether, but once you recognize it, you could try to replace your routine and reduce spending.
 For instance, rather than shopping online, you could transfer the money to a savings account and build up an emergency fund.

 The growing savings account could be your reward.
-Plus, your new money habit can lead to building long-term wealth and having an emergency fund could also reduce stress—a win-win.
+Plus, your new money habit can lead to building long-term wealth and reaching your savings goals.
+Plus, having an emergency fund could also reduce stress and improve your well-being.
+Win, win!

-Other money-related habits might not follow the same cue, routine and reward.
+Other money-related habits might not follow the same cue, routine, and reward.
 As a result, you may have to change your lifestyle rather than replace the routine.
-Frequently buying breakfast and coffee out could be one example, as there may not be a specific psychological cue that leads to these purchases.
-Waking up earlier or preparing meals and a coffee maker the night before could help you break the habit and reduce spending.
+Frequently buying breakfast and coffee out could be one example.
+Waking up earlier and preparing morning meals could help you break the habit and reduce spending.

 Learning how to control spending and build good financial habits can take time, and in some ways, the process never ends.
-You may find old habits creeping back in or develop a new habit that doesn’t align with how you’d ideally like to spend your money.
+You may find old habits creeping back in or develop a new habit that doesn’t align with your financial goals.